 The main text and the footnotes (if any) should be full-justified (no ragged edges on the right-hand side).
 Paragraphs should be separated by one line, and new paragraphs should be flush left (no indents).
-To set off block quotes, leave one blank line at top and bottom between the quote and the main text, and indent the quote with a .5 indent on the left-hand side only, retaining full justification.
+To set off block quotes, leave one blank line between the quote and the main text, and indent the quote with a .5 indent on the left-hand side only, retaining full justification.